billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ```

 It's interesting to note that without the `Content-Length` header being set, it defaults to
 `Transfer-Encoding: chunked`.
-This makes sense if the content length is known in advance.
+This makes sense if the content length isn't known in advance.

 Now update the controller to return a file fetched from Azure Blob Storage.
 To start with, just use
 the most rudimentary approach possible of downloading it all into memory synchronously and then